 They are the pupils of the market, strict followers of social media, individuals born between 1980 and 1990.
 In other words, they’re the Y Generation that we often hear in researches and news.

-While one in the X generation does not trust online shopping and prefers to shop at stores, Y likes shopping online, completing the shopping process by a research.
-Since the Z generation does not yet have the economic power to shop, I keep them out of this sample.
+While someone from the X generation does not trust online shopping and prefers to shop at stores, Y likes shopping online, completing the shopping process by conducting research.
+Since the Z generation does not yet have the economic power to shop, I will keep them out of this sample.

-Since we said social media and Y generation, it is important to mention some of the features that I think will be useful for you.
+Since we're discussing social media and the Y generation, it is important to mention some of the features that I think will be useful for you.